Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "But even if the contract is being void, house elves is still being happy as slaves.
 At least when we is not being abused.
 We isn't wanting money or freedom."

-"Blinky isn't knowing," the elf replied, almost seeming on the verge of tears because she couldn't provide an answer.
+"Blinky isn't knowing," the elf responded, almost seeming on the verge of tears because she couldn't provide an answer.

 "That leaves us back at square one," commented Hermione miserably.

-"Not quite," said Harry.
+"Not quite," countered Harry.
 "At least now we know that elves won't suffer any consequences if they do come around."
 He sighed.
 "We should include all of this in the next C.A.R.E. newsletter."

 "Naturally, and we can ask for ideas on how to convince elves to want freedom."